WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Morison Elements
 """"""""""""""""

-To use Morison Elements, the following simulation class variable must be defined in the WEC-Sim input file with :code:`simu.morisonElement = [n x 1]` where :code:`n` is the number of bodies.
-Each element of the vector can be defined with the following three options:
+To use Morison Elements, the following body class variable must be defined in the WEC-Sim input file with :code:`body(ii).morisonElement.option`.
-:code:`simu.morisonElement(i) = 0`, :code:`simu.morisonElement(i) = 1`, :code:`simu.morisonElement(i) = 2` where :code:`i` is the body number.

 Implementation Option 0 Morison Elements are not included in the body force and moment calculations.